fedebrando/SantaClausProblem/README.md

 For a **single-core run**, uncomment the `#define SINGLE_CORE` directive in `/src/main1.cpp`.

+To view the pseudocode for this monitor version, see the file `/pseudo/pseudo1.md`.

 ### v2

 In this version, **Santa Claus and the reindeer deliver toys independently**, with downstream synchronization.
 As with the previous version, you can run the program from the `/build/bin` directory using the following command: